histropedia/welsh-biography/README.md

   - Make any other required changes to the `.env` for the environment you've deployed to
   - install dependencies using `npm install` from the newly copied folder
 5. Launch app on the server with `npm start`

+# Data update process
+You can manually trigger an update of all timeline data using `npm run data-update`.
+This will update the `server/public/data/<lang>/timeline-data.json` files for each UI language.
+Before updating the files, all previous timeline data is backed up to the `server/data-backup` folder.
+You can rollback to the backed up timeline data files using `npm run data-rollback`.

 # Translations
 Translations are extracted automatically from source code as it runs.